medi-torimorta/farmers-attributes/README.md

 Values lower than 0.001 doesn't work on hand-held skillet cooking and will be handled as 0.001.

 **farmers_weapon**
-Skillets and knifes are indluded in the farmers_weapon tag by default.
+Skillets and knives are included in the farmers_weapon tag by default.

 ### Pufferfish's Skills
 **easy_harvest**